-- 108. Given the scale of the project it is likely that local people will obtain at least temporary socio-economic benefits, by gaining employment in the construction workforce and thus raising their levels of income.
-These benefits can bring wider social gains if they are directed at vulnerable groups. - 109.
+- 102. Given the scale of the project it is likely that local people will obtain at least temporary socio-economic benefits, by gaining employment in the construction workforce and thus raising their levels of income.
+These benefits can bring wider social gains if they are directed at vulnerable groups. - 103.
 Upon completion of the project, the socio-community will be the major beneficiaries of this sub-project.
-The citizens, businesses, and communities in Magura Pourashava will be provided with reliable and climate-resilient roads resulting to enhanced safety, cost savings, and economic growth.
-Benefits for all Magura Pourashava citizens include: safe travel, reduced congestion, reduced fuel usage, reduced vehicle maintenance costs, job creation and related positive economic impact, and improved quality of life.
-These are considered a long-term cumulative benefit. - 110.
+The citizens, businesses, and communities in Chapai Nawabgonj Pourashava will be provided with reliable and climate-resilient roads resulting to enhanced safety, cost savings, and economic growth.
+Benefits for all Chapai Nawabgonj Pourashava citizens include: safe travel, reduced congestion, reduced fuel usage, reduced vehicle maintenance costs, job creation and related positive economic impact, and improved quality of life.
+These are considered a long-term cumulative benefit. - 104.
 Community and workers health and safety: No adverse residual effects to human health will occur as a result of construction or O&M activities, and mitigation measures are in place to ensure public and worker safety, and will be closely monitored.
-While exposure to elevated noise levels, fugitive dust and common air pollutants will occur in proximity to work sites, due to their short-term and localized nature, these effects are expected to be minor and insignificant with no measurable effects on human health.
+While exposure to elevated noise levels, fugitive dust and common air pollutants will occur in proximity to work sites, due to their short-term and localized nature, these effects are expected to be minor and insignificant with no measurable effects on human health. - 105.
+Therefore the project will benefit the general public by contributing to the long-term improvement of municipal services and community livability in Chapai Nawabgonj Pourashava.